wlandau/crew/README.md

 -   Design specification for developers who extend `crew`:
     <https://wlandau.github.io/crew/articles/specification.html>.

-## Future development: nested crews

-Large data science pipelines manage hundreds of distributed workers on different machines, from traditional clusters to cloud platforms by Amazon and Google.
-In these situations, orchestration itself is computationally demanding.
-Sending jobs, receiving job output, and detecting crashes may severely block the main process.

-To overcome this bottleneck, `crew` package will eventually support nested crews.
-The outer crew will support a small number of `callr::r_bg()` workers running on the same machine as the main process.
-Each of these outer workers will run a crew of its own, and the inner crews will run hundreds of inner workers on distributed systems like AWS Batch.
-The outer workers will run a different event loop that forwards jobs from the outer crew to the inner crews and back.

 ## Future development: new backends

-The `crew` package is arbitrarily extensible.
+The `crew` package is extensible.
 It is designed to support multiple backend services (e.g. Amazon, Google, Azure) with minimal changes to the `R6` interface.
 For Amazon S3 storage for jobs, one can write a new subclass of `class_store` and write methods analogous to those of `class_store_local`.
 Likewise, for Amazon AWS Batch or Google Cloud Run workers, one can write new worker subclasses analogous to `class_worker_callr` and `class_worker_future`.
 All these classes are documented in help files, and a specification of required methods and fields is in the [specification